womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

 I know that some of my ideas could be not possible or hard to do, but this is my wish list. ;]

 From Ruby 3.0, we have more pattern matching features available.
-If you want to know more check out my article: <a href="{{ site.baseurl }}/ruby-pattern-matching-second-look" title="News about pattern matching in Ruby">Second look at pattern matching in Ruby</a>.
+If you want to know more check out my article: [Second look at pattern matching in Ruby]({{site.baseurl}}/ruby-pattern-matching-second-look "News about pattern matching in Ruby").

 ## Summary